- What is cancer?

 Incidence and mortality

-In 2009, over 19,400 new cases of prostate cancer were diagnosed in Australia.
-This represents more than 30% of all cancers diagnosed in Australian men.
+In 2010, 19,821 new cases of prostate cancer were diagnosed in Australia.
+This represents 30% of all cancers diagnosed in Australian men.
 The risk of being diagnosed with prostate cancer by age of 85 is 1 in 5 men.

 There is no population screening test for prostate cancer proven to lower the death rate.
 The prostate specific antigen (PSA) blood test can detect the disease early, however elevated PSA levels do not necessarily mean cancer is present.
 The test also misses some cancers.